 - There are two Guinness World Records for zucchini: British gardener Bernard Lavery has remained the heavyweight champ since 1990 when he presented his 64 1/2 - pound zucchini.

-- For length strength, the record was set in 2005 by Gurdial Singh Kanwal, a Canadian of Indian descent, for his 7 feet, 10.3 inch-long garden monstrosity.
+- For length strength, the record was set in 2014 by Giovanni Batista Scozzafava of Niagara Falls, Canada for his 8 feet, 3.3 inch-long garden monstrosity.

 According to the Environmental Working Group's 2012 Shopper's Guide to Pesticides in Produce, zucchini and other summer squash rank 23 out of 49, putting it somewhere in the middle of the pesticide load road.
 Summer squash deals with a fair share of insects as well as a powdery mildew, a temptation for conventional growers to spray crops.